 Overview: “There is an average of 178,000 people coming to Christ daily around the world.
 Seven thousand new church leaders are needed daily to care for the growing church.
 Eight-five percent of the churches of the world are led by people who have no formal training in theology or ministry.
 Leaders from every non-Western region say their number one need is leadership training.”
 (Serving with Eyes Wide Open, David Livermore).
 ACTION Pastoral Leadership Development missionaries travel several times a year for 2-3 weeks at a time to conduct Scripture-saturated, Christ-exalting seminars with hundreds of needy pastors around the world.
-Past trips have been to Africa, Bhutan, Cuba, Cambodia, India, Myanmar, Nepal, and South America.
+Past trips have been to Africa, Cuba, Cambodia, India, Nepal, other Asian countries and South America.
 Our missionaries are seeking other pastors and seminary students to join them in this vital work by accompanying them on ministry trips!

 1. What are some ministry tasks that you want the intern to accomplish while serving with you?

 Apprentices coming on a trip with us will be given the privilege of talking to national pastors and hearing their stories.
 They will learn about culture by being a good listener.
 Opportunities will be given to apprentices to help teach and share their testimonies.
 Teaching sessions on a doctrinal area would also be a possibility.

 2. What are some key lessons from your ministry and walk with the Lord that you want to impart to the interns to help them as they consider their own individual call to missions or vocational ministry?